Herbivore-sama/crap_playlist_thing/README.md

 ## Instructions

-Run gui.py with convert.py in the same folder and run gui.py, you'll be asked for five inputs:
+Run gui.py with convert.py in the same folder, you'll be asked for five inputs:

 1. Source .m3u
 2. Path to trim from the source